 If you let them know, you may have a few options to help.
 The lender may consider increasing the duration of your loan, complete an assessment to put together a more affordable payment plan or waive any fees they’d normally charge for missed payments.

 If you feel your payment may not be affordable when it’s due to restart, you’ll need to speak to your credit card provider.
 They’ll usually resume payments automatically, so keep an eye on your statements to check the due dates and amounts.

 Your credit card provider may offer you some options to make things easier.
 This could be reducing or stopping interest on your credit card, agreeing a more affordable monthly payment, or changing your payment due date.

-Using a benefit checker such as entitledto or Turn2Us will help with understanding any additional income you can claim.
+User our benefits calculator which will help with understanding any additional income you can claim.
 Once you know what you’re entitled to, you can then apply, which will make covering your bills and general expenses easier.